Thalos12/game_core/README.md

 # About this project

-This project has as main aim to build the core of a simple rpg-like game.
+This project has as main aim to build the base for a simple rpg-like game.

 # How to get and run game_core

-Download with git (using <code>git clone https://github.com/Thalos12/game_core</code>), navigate to the directory through the terminal then type <code>python main.py</code>.
+Download with git (<code>git clone https://github.com/Thalos12/game_core</code>) then navigate to the directory through the terminal and type <code>python main.py</code>.

+# How to play

-There is no tutorial at the moment: you can only create a profile (soon we will add a complete battle experience against bots).
+At the moment you can only create a profile, but we expect to be able to add a complete battle against bots in a few updates.

 # Choosing a name for the profile

 The game will consider upper case letters as different from lower case letter.
 Profiles named pippo, Pippo, PIPPO, PiPpO, etc… can all be assigned to different players.

-# Details of the profile
+# Structure of the profile

 Your profile has three main aspects for now:
 <ul>